GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeContent/index.md

 The [`PageStateMatcher.isBookmarked`][property-is-bookmarked] condition allows matching of the bookmarked state of the current URL in the user's profile.
-To make use of this condition the "bookmarks" permission must be declared in the extension [manifest][docs-manifest].
+To make use of this condition the "bookmarks" permission must be declared in the extension [manifest][docs-manifest]

 [api-action]: /docs/extensions/reference/action/
 [api-declarative]: /docs/extensions/reference/events/#declarative-event-handlers